SciML/ParameterizedFunctions.jl/README.md

 It is requested that solvers should only use the explicit functions when they exist.

 ## Manually Defining `ParameterizedFunction`s

+It's recommended that for simple uses you use the macros.
+However, in many cases the macros will not suffice, but you may still wish to provide Jacobians to the solvers.
+This shows how to manually build a ParameterizedFunction to give to a solver.

 ### Template